krpc/krpc2/README.md

  * Put a copy of KSP2 in lib/ksp2 (so you have `lib/ksp2/KSP_x64_Data/Managed/...`)
  * Run `bazel build //:krpc2`
  * The resulting plugin files are placed in the `bazel-bin/kRPC` directory

+Using Visual Studio:
+ * First you need to setup Bazel (see above for instructions).
+This is needed to generate a few files that are required to build the solution.
+ * Run `bazel build //:csproj`.
+This puts all the required files in `bazel-bin/csproj/...`
+ * Open `KRPC2.sln`.
+ * Fetch the remaining dependencies using nuget and build the project.